Ab Initio French – A Complete Guide

 French Ab Initio vs French Language B

-The difference between the two courses is that Language B requires several years of prior formal tuition whereas Ab Initio is for those who start with zero knowledge of the language.
+The difference between the two options is that Language B requires several years of prior formal tuition whereas Ab Initio is for those who start with zero knowledge of the language.
+This means that these courses can’t be viewed as alternatives.

-For instance, if you previously learned French outside of school (at home, in French courses, etc.) but had no lessons in middle school, you might be illegible for Language B instead of Ab Initio.
+For instance, if you previously learned French outside of school (at home, in French courses, etc.) but had no lessons in middle school, you might be eligible for Language B instead of Ab Initio.

-Your school should be able to consider your case individually based on the depth of your knowledge and your best interests at heart.
+Your school should be able to consider your case individually based on the depth of knowledge and your best interests at heart.

 You should also keep in mind that Ab Initio is available only at SL, while you can learn Language B at either SL or HL.